This guide covers where and how to obtain free e-books of

 For those want to convert existing content themselves

 • Ecub is a free tool that lets you import HTML/XHTML files and spit out EPUB and Mobipocket books.
-This tool is still fairly new.

 # # #